ulyaoth/ulyaoth-chat-perl/README.md

 A very poor installation guide:

-This assumes a Fedora 35 installation for example on digitalOcean.
+This assumes a Fedora 35 installation for example on digitalOcean.<br />
 Get 100$ credit on DigitalOcean: https://m.do.co/c/f47e4bda6385

-Please use the below instructions on your own risk, this script is very old and probably many security issues ...
+Please use the below instructions on your own risk, this script is very old and probably many security issues ...<br />
 It took me a while to get it to work on a more newer linux, feel free to update this if you can find out a better and easier way.

 ## Installation (non functional bash script)